stfc/PSyclone/lib/profiling/dl_timer/README.md

 gfortran -o a.out ... -L PATH-TO-PSYCLONE/lib/profiling/dl_timer -ldl_timer
          -L PATH-TO-DLTIMER -ldltimer
 ```
-The name of the dltimer library will depend on the way it was compiled
+The name of the dl_timer library will depend on the way it was compiled
 (shared memory or distributed memory parallel).

 Example output: